PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 .. h5save('results/res_haxby2001_sens_5pANOVA.hdf5', sens)

 Why do we get 28 sensitivity maps from the classifier?
-The support vector machine is an algorithm for binary classification problems.
+The support vector machine is constructs a model for binary classification problems.
 To be able to deal with this 8-category dataset, the data is internally split into all possible binary problems (there are exactly 28 of them).
 The sensitivities are extracted for all these partial problems.